TheMuntu/Wazuh-Detection/README.md

-# This is a collection of various Wazuh detection rules for vulnerabilities and malwares
+# This is a collection of various Wazuh detection rules for vulnerabilities and malware